YashPathak909/Netflix-Insights/README.md

 ## Project Overview
 This project involves the analysis of a synthetic dataset representing a snapshot of a sample Netflix userbase.
 The dataset includes information on various aspects of user subscriptions, revenue, account details, and user activity.
-Using Power BI, we have created interactive visualizations and reports to uncover insights about user trends, preferences, and revenue generation.
+Using Power BI, I have created interactive visualizations and reports to uncover insights about user trends, preferences, and revenue generation.

 ## Dataset Description
 ### The dataset contains the following columns: